revelatio/rvl-pipe-mongodb/README.md

 ## Connection

-- `connectMongoDB`: Creates a connection step, You need to pass url, dbName and connection options as functions.
-Only runs once.
+- `connectMongoDB(urlFn, dbNameFn, optionsFn)`: Creates a connection step, You need to pass url, dbName and connection options as functions that pull the right information from the context or simply use a constant function (like always) Only runs once.
 So you can use the same step several times without actually attempting the connection process.
 It will add a `mongodb` property to the context.